vision4robotics/HiFT/README.md

 ![Workflow of our tracker](https://github.com/vision4robotics/HiFT/blob/main/image/3.jpg)

+This figure shows the workflow of our tracker.

 ## About Code
 ### 1. Environment setup
 This code has been tested on Ubuntu 18.04, Python 3.8.3, Pytorch 0.7.0/1.6.0, CUDA 10.2.